MicrosoftDocs/azure-devops-yaml-schema/task-reference/index.md

 # Azure Pipelines task reference

 A task performs an action in a pipeline.
 For example, a task can build an app, interact with Azure resources, install a tool, or run a test.
 Tasks are the building blocks for defining automation in a pipeline.

-The articles in this section describe the built-in tasks for Azure Pipelines.
+The articles in this section describe the built-in tasks for Azure Pipelines and specify the semantics for attributes that hold special meaning for each task.

+Please refer to the [YAML Reference for *steps.task*](/azure/devops/pipelines/yaml-schema/steps-task) for details on the general attributes supported by tasks.

 For how-tos and tutorials about authoring pipelines using tasks, including creating custom tasks, custom extensions, and finding tasks on the Visual Studio Marketplace, see [Tasks concepts](/azure/devops/pipelines/process/tasks) and [Azure Pipelines documentation](/azure/devops/pipelines/).